You are here

 Teams/Individuals not ready to play within ten minutes (unless stated otherwise) of the scheduled contest time shall forfeit.
 Intramural Supervisors shall declare the contest a forfeit and award a win to the team/individual that is on-hand and ready to play.
 Intramural Supervisors have the discretion to amend the 10-minute forfeit time rule in the event of unforeseen circumstances.
 “Ready to play” means that a team/individual must be at the playing area with at least the minimum number of men and/or women needed to constitute a team.
 The contest will begin once both teams have the minimum number of players needed to start.
 Teams/individuals that postpone a contest or agree to forfeiture without consulting the Intramural Sports staff are both liable to the penalty of a forfeit.

-Any team that forfeits will automatically be charged a Forfeit Fine, assessed to the team captain’s U-Bill.
+Any team that forfeits will automatically be charged a Forfeit Fine, assessed to the team captain’s U-Bill, as listed on IMLeagues.com.
 The amount of the Forfeit Fine will be $25.00 for Individual and Doubles sports/events, and $50.00 for team sports/events.

-Teams/individuals may avoid a forfeit by defaulting the game.
-To default, the team captain must contact the Intramural Sports Administrative Staff by the following deadlines, unless otherwise stated on that sport’s information sheet/webpage, in the sport rules, or communicated by the Intramural Sports staff to the team captain:
+Teams/individuals may avoid a forfeit by defaulting the game/match.
+To default, the team captain must complete the Default Form, found at here by the following deadlines, unless otherwise stated on that sport’s information webpage, in the sport rules, or communicated by the Intramural Sports staff to the team captain:

 - 2:00 PM the day of the game for weekday games